gabriel/NAChloride/README.md

 }];

 // secureData is read-only by default.
-You can set it to no access. secureData.protection = NASecureDataProtectionNoAccess;
+You can set it to no access.

-// And if you do this and try to access secureData.bytes, it will SIGABRT
+// And if you do this and try to access secureData.bytes after, it will SIGABRT. secureData.protection = NASecureDataProtectionNoAccess;

 return secureData;
 ```